sandy081/Copy-Work-Items/README.md

 * Select the target repository and project area into which work items are to be imported

-* Click finish to copy with default options

-* Click next to choose options and finish
+* Click finish to copy with default options or Click next to choose options and finish